Darren Huckerby: Personal life

+sits on the bench for Harleston Town and recently passed his driving test in May 2025.
+He was subsequently arrested for Drink Drive in and convicted in September 2025 and serving a 15 month ban.

 After retiring from football in 2009, Huckerby returned to playing football in the Masters Tournament in June 2011 in which he scored 8 goals in the Yorkshire Masters for his old club Leeds United.
 In the Grand Masters final Huckerby added a further 6 goals to his tally, making him overall tournament golden boot winner with 14 goals.
 Leeds were overall runners up in the tournament, losing 8–3 to Rangers in the final.

 On 14 April 2013, Huckerby played in a charity game at Lowestoft Town's Crown Meadow ground.
 He played for the ex professionals against a select eleven which included students from Lowestoft College.